Are you planning to install Oracle 19c on Windows Server or Windows 10? Then this step by step guide is for you.

 The installation of Oracle Software is not always an obvious operation, as it is the case for many DBMS (SQL Server, MySQL, etc.).
 The steps are however simple, but If you read Oracle documentation, more than 190 pages, you can get lost pretty quickly.
 There is a lot of information.

 In this guide, I’ll simplify theses processes for you.
 I’ll show you the key steps to successfully install Oracle 19c on Windows, from the first attempt.
 Upon completion of this installation, all of the components required to create and administer a database in Oracle Database 19c will be available.
+You can also download my ebook which details the whole installation process.

 So I assume that you already have your Windows server set up and running.
 To avoid issues during the installation process, make sure your environment meets Oracle 19c installation requirements.